edalathadi5752-glitch/markdown-buddy-hadiedalat/README.md

 ### AI Assistance Declaration

+AI Assistance Declaration

-I used Microsoft Copilot for documentation drafting, formatting suggestions, and README organization.
-I reviewed and validated all generated content before submission.
+I used Microsoft Copilot for README development, R Markdown documentation, formatting suggestions, and documentation improvement.
+Prompts used included generating README sections, improving Markdown formatting, organizing R Markdown content, and reviewing readability.
+I verified outputs using GitHub Markdown preview, manual review, and comparison with course requirements.
+All final calculations are done by myself.
 I am responsible for the accuracy and originality of this work.